 National Plain English Day started with the launch of the campaign when the supporters travelled to Parliament and set to shredding jargon-filled documents on Parliament Green.
 The police then intervened and read out the legalese-filled Metropolitan Police Act, prompting Chrissie Maher, founder of Plain English Campaign to ask,

 “Does all that mean we have to go?”

 Since then the campaign has been fighting against the use of jargon and gobbledygook in public information from both private and public service organisations.
 The awards ceremony recognises public nominations gathered over the year for both well and poorly written information.

-The campaign has been fighting jargon and gobbledygook for 32 years and 2011 brings the 32nd awards ceremony.
-Traditionally this has been held in London but this year, Liverpool, the Campaign’s birthplace, hosted our event.
-And we were lucky enough to hold it in the famous Cavern Club.
+The campaign has been fighting jargon and gobbledygook for 31 years and 2010 brings the 30th awards ceremony.
+Traditionally this has been held in London but this year, Central Manchester is the campaign’s new venue for celebrating these landmark events.

 Chrissie Maher, founder of Plain English Campaign says, “I wanted the campaign to give people the confidence to push back on the growing mountain of confusion and meaningless language in public information.
 The success of the campaign can be seen in the clearer information provided by many organisations over the years.
 But even though most people agree that plain English is plain common sense, our government needs to make it a legal duty that public communications are crystal-clear.”

-The awards ceremony dipped into the world of creative gobbledygook using the worlds of music and art to highlight the need to get the message across clearly, whatever form of communication is used.
+The awards ceremony will dip into the world of creative gobbledygook using the worlds of music and art to highlight the need to get the message across clearly, whatever form of communication is used.